spraakbanken/korp-frontend/doc/frontend_devel.md

 # Setting up the Korp Frontend

 This section describes how to get the Korp frontend up and running on your own machine and presents the available customization.
 In this step it is necessary to have a backend with at least one corpus installed.
 For testing purposes, Språkbankens Korp backend may be enough.
-It is also assumed that you have a web server available (such as Apache or Lighttpd).
+It is also assumed that you have a web server available (such as Apache or Nginx).

 Download the latest release from [Github](https://github.com/spraakbanken/korp-frontend/releases).
 The code is distributed under the [MIT license][MIT].